Jason Heyward: Draft and minor leagues

-Atlanta Braves (2010–14)
+Atlanta Braves (2010–2014)

 2010

-After a rapid ascent through the minor leagues, the Braves invited Heyward to spring training in March 2010.
-There, his hitting continued to draw notice, as he routinely hit "rockets" all over the field and over the fences, compelling manager Bobby Cox to make him a regular in the lineup.
-He mentioned that he heard the balls hit off Heyward's bat made a different, more pronounced sound.
-Reggie Jackson, a New York Yankees special assistant, concurred, characterizing that sound as "stereo," while everyone else was "in AM."
-Heyward hit two notable batting practice home runs at the Champion Stadium training complex in the Lake Buena Vista, Florida.
+After Heyward made a rapid ascent through the minor leagues, the Braves invited him to spring training in March 2010.
+There, his hitting continued to draw notice; he routinely hit "rockets" all over the field and over the fences, compelling manager Bobby Cox to make him a regular in the lineup.
+Cox mentioned that the balls Heyward hit made a different, more pronounced sound than the balls hit by other players.
+Heyward hit two notable batting practice home runs at the Champion Stadium training complex in Lake Buena Vista, Florida.
 One damaged a Coca-Cola truck in the parking lot, and another broke the sunroof of Atlanta Braves' assistant general manager Bruce Manno's car.
 He was initially issued uniform number 71.
-At the end of spring training, he asked the team for and received number 22.
-He presented one of his jerseys with the number 22 to Ruston to show that he honored her son, which elicited an emotional reaction from her.
+At the end of spring training, he asked for and received number 22, which he wore in memory of his deceased high school teammate, Andrew Wilmot.

-By now one of the most anticipated prospects in all baseball, shirts depicting his nickname, "The J-Hey Kid," was in high demand before he even played his first official major league game.
-Fans and pundits prognosticated on a future Hall of Fame career, eliciting comparisons to former greats such as Darryl Strawberry, Willie McCovey and Willie Mays, among many others.
-In fact, "The J-Hey Kid" was drawn from Mays' nickname, "The Say Hey Kid."
-On March 26, after leading the club in on-base and slugging percentages in spring training, the Braves named Heyward their starting right fielder.
+Heyward was one of the most anticipated prospects in all of baseball.
+Shirts depicting his nickname, "The J-Hey Kid," were in high demand before he even played his first official major league game.
+Fans and pundits prognosticated on a future Hall of Fame career, comparing Heyward to former greats such as Darryl Strawberry, Willie McCovey and Willie Mays, among many others.
+In fact, the "J-Hey Kid" nickname was drawn from Mays' nickname, "The Say Hey Kid."
+On March 26, after Heyward led the club in on-base percentage and slugging percentage in spring training, the Braves named him their starting right fielder.

-Eugene Heyward purchased 60 tickets in advance of his son's MLB debut on April 5 against the Chicago Cubs.
-Wearing Heyward's #22 jersey, Ruston was also in attendance for the game.
-During his first MLB plate appearance – and first swing at an MLB pitch – Heyward hit a three-run home run, estimated at 471 ft, off starter Carlos Zambrano.
-The ball landed near the right-field seats where Ruston was sitting.
-Heyward became the fifth player in Braves history to hit a home run in his first major league at-bat, and the eleventh in franchise history to do so in his MLB debut, on the heels of Jordan Schafer, who did it the previous year.
+During his first MLB plate appearance – and on his first swing at an MLB pitch – Heyward hit a three-run home run, estimated at 471 ft, off of starter Carlos Zambrano.
+Heyward became the fifth player in Braves history to hit a home run in his first major league at-bat and the 11th in franchise history to do so in his MLB debut.